douellette12/Word-of-The-Day/README.md

 # Word of The Day
-This script ues bs4, smtplib, requests, and a couple other standard libraries to get Merriam Webster's word of the day from their public dictionary api.
-Sends an html email with the word, definition, pronunciation, and today's date.
+This script uses bs4, smtplib, requests, and a couple other standard libraries to get Merriam Webster's word of the day from their public dictionary api.
+It sends an html email with the word, definition, pronunciation, and today's date.
 It also, connects to a mariadb mysql server and inserts a row into an existing database table.

 # To use
 Change the sender and receiver as well as the authentication for your smtp sever.